ibm-cloud-docs/cephaas/s3_cert_view.md

 Use the `certificate` command to retrieve and view the S3 SSL Certificates expiration date and it's status.

-Run the following command and ensure you have provided the `INSTANTID` and endpoint url `--url string` to view the certificate details.
+Run the following command and ensure you have provided the `INSTANCEID` and endpoint url.

 ```sh
 ibmcloud software-defined-storage cert --instanceid INSTANCEID --url string